Vyral/john-fraker/_posts/2019-04-15-prop-58-prop-193-and-the-transfer-of-real-estate.md

 {% include youtube.html %}

-What are Prop 58 and Prop 193 and how do they work?
+What are Prop 58 and Prop 193 and how do they work?&nbsp;

-**Prop 58 allows a parent to transfer property to their children and maintain their very low Prop 13 basis.** This can happen in a couple of different situations.
-The parent can transfer their property to their child while they’re alive, or it can be transferred through a trust or through their estate after they pass away.
+**Proposition 58 allows a parent to transfer property to their children and maintain their very low Prop 13 basis.** This can happen in a couple of different situations.
+The parent can transfer their property to their child while they’re alive, or it can be transferred through a trust or through their estate after they pass away.&nbsp; We recently helped a client sell his property to his son, and his son was able to take his parents’ very low Proposition 13 basis – saving them a ton on property taxes\!

 **Prop 193 essentially does the same thing, except for grandparent-grandchild transfers.** The only difference is, if the middle-generation child is still alive, this exemption doesn’t work.
-We actually once had a client learn this only after they tried transferring their property to their child and grandchild—they ended up getting reassessed the portion they intended for the grandchild.
+We once had a client learn this the hard way.&nbsp; They came to us after they had transferred their property to their child and grandchild.&nbsp; Unfortunately they ended up getting reassessed on the portion of their home that they transferred to their grandchild, because the grandchild’s parent was still alive.

-If you’d like to know more about these propositions, we have a link to the Board of Equalization’s website on our website that will answer all of your questions.
+If you’d like to know more about these propositions, here is a link to the Board of Equalization’s website:&nbsp;[http://www.boe.ca.gov/proptaxes/faqs/propositions58.htm](http://www.boe.ca.gov/proptaxes/faqs/propositions58.htm){: target="_blank"}

 If you have any other real estate needs, feel free to give me a call or send me an email.

 I’d be happy to help you.